Why becoming a virtual assistant could be a good career move

 Is it possible to become a specialist general VA?

-There are those who prefer to specialize in general administrative tasks such as:
+Some prefer to specialize in general administrative tasks such as:

 • Schedule management